Effects of the Covid-19 Pandemic on Different Sectors in Turkey

 Furniture

-During the pandemic, it was not unexpected for consumer demand for durable goods to decrease due to the increase in risk perception.
+During the pandemic, the increase in consumers' risk perception was not unexpected to lead to a decrease in demand for durable consumer goods.
 The furniture sector also suffered from this downward trend.
 If the pandemic further affects consumer expectations, this decline may continue.

 Sports Shopping

-No increase in interaction was observed in the sports shopping category, similar to clothing and footwear.
-Despite the positive effects of campaigns conducted in the last weeks of March, it was observed that the performance in this category is still lower than in January.
+There was no increase in interaction in the sports shopping category as seen in clothing and footwear.
+Despite the positive effects of campaigns in the last weeks of March, it was observed that the performance in this category is still lower than in January.

 Marketplaces

-In marketplace-style sites, many companies sell products in different categories.
-The interaction of these types of sites during the pandemic varied significantly according to the subcategories they featured.
-Sites that focused on durable consumer goods such as home, car, and furniture were more negatively affected.
-Sites that emphasized daily household items, clothing, and footwear, and provided their own distribution services experienced a softer decline in interaction.
+Sites in the marketplace style sell products from various firms in different categories.
+The interactions of these types of sites during the pandemic varied significantly based on the subcategories they featured.
+Sites focusing on durable consumer goods such as homes, cars, and furniture were more negatively affected.
+Sites that emphasized daily household items, clothing, and footwear, and provided their own distribution services experienced a softer decline in interactions.

-The slowdown in social and commercial activities and the reduction of some public services led to a decrease in the interaction of public service platforms, especially e-government.
+The slowdown in social and commercial activities and the reduction of some public services led to a decrease in interactions on public service platforms, especially e-government.
 It was observed that the Ministries of Health and Education were not affected by the pandemic like other institutions.

 Those with Interaction Rates Decreasing Between 0% – 10%